NuclearPhoenixx/Lightmeter/README.md

 To Do: This will show you how the JSON data is formatted and saved onto the uSD card so that you know how to evaluate the data.

+## Settings Config

+To Do: This will be the documentation about all the possible config options.

 ## Comparison

 Welcome to everyone's favorite section: the comparison!